Disclosure: Some links may be affiliate links. If you buy an item via links on our site, we may earn a commission. Learn more.

 - Type of lift: battery powered

-This is an easy to use portable lift with a weight limit of up to 350 lbs.
+This is an easy to use portable lift with a weight limit of up to 400 lbs.
 It boasts a superbly stable design and a solid steel frame that offers excellent durability.
-However, weighing 275 lbs, this is quite a heavy piece of equipment and will require a strong assistant to move it around, especially if it is going to be transported in a vehicle.

-The lift features a smooth seat with an adjustable footrest, seattle belt, and flip-up arms.
+The lift features a smooth seat with an adjustable footrest, lap belt, and flip-up arms to allow for easier transfers.
 With a higher seat back, this lift offers excellent support for the user.
-It comes with a water resistant handheld control which is great for users who want to be more independent and the wall mounted charger makes for easy operation.
+It comes with a water-resistant handheld control which is great for users who want to be more independent, and the wall-mounted charger makes for easy operation.